All Episodes

 Absolutely.

-And Evan has such a cool background in coffee, and then with my brand and marketing side, we kind of just joined forces and said, uh, you know, everybody says it's time to support veterans, but then they don't do it.
+And then with my brand and marketing side, we kind of just joined forces and said, you know, everybody says it's time to support veterans, but then they don't do it.

 And so we rallied around our own community and said, how do we make a difference?

-People that love America, that are patriotic, and you don't have to necessarily serve to do that.
+And then how do we have people vote with their dollar, people that love America, that are patriotic, and you don't have to necessarily serve to do that.

-And so we wanted to really build the infrastructure going forward to combat kind of hardcore progressive America that doesn't let police officers uh use their bathrooms.
+And so we wanted to really build the infrastructure going forward to combat kind of hardcore progressive America that doesn't let police officers use their bathrooms.

-Yeah, no, it's unbelievable.
+No, it's unbelievable.

-So you order all these beans, where'd you order them from?
+So you order all these beans.

 Absolutely.

-We roast everything in house.
+We roast everything in-house.

 I mean, I'm drinking some right now.

-Matt, I think you should know that Sean is an AK 47 monthly pod member.
+Matt, I think you should know that Sean is an AK-47 monthly pod member.

 Thank you very much.

-One of my favorite pods.
+Yes, one of my favorite pods.

-Um, you guys wanted a different culture.
+You guys wanted a different culture.

 100%.

-And I think that they're kind of sleeping on us because they consider us just a bunch of knuckle dragging uh veterans, and that's not the case at all.
+And I think that they're kind of sleeping on us because they consider us just a bunch of knuckle-dragging veterans.

-So we're already rolling out a franchise.
+So we're already rolling out our franchise.

 Phenomenal.

-Well, you give back, by the way, you hire heroes, those that have served, you hire first responders, you hire people that that and you give back to these charities and causes a percentage of your income.
+You hire people And you give back to these charities and causes a percentage of your income.

 Absolutely.